office-for-students/wagtail-CMS/dev_tools/build_institutions_json_file/README.md

 build_institutions_json_file
 =================
-Script to create an institutions.json file from the ukprn_name, which is read from the ukrlp CosmosDB container.
+Script to create an institutions.json file from the ukprn_name, which is read from the institutions CosmosDB container.

 ### Configuration Settings